rrrnld/musicbrainz-scraper/README.md

-# scrape-hacker-news-by-domain
+# Scrape MusicBrainz stats

-Scrape HN to track links from specific domains
+Scrape MusicBrainz to track public stats for a single user.

 See [Scraping web pages from the command-line with shot-scraper](https://simonwillison.net/2022/Mar/14/scraping-web-pages-shot-scraper/) for details of how this works.